biowei/Parallel_Imputation/README.md

 # Parallel_Imputation of large scale SNP data

-LiftOver
-Phasing
-GenotypeHarmonizer
-Imputation
+LiftOver, Phasing, GenotypeHarmonizer, Imputation

-Step 1, LiftOver
+## Step 1, LiftOver

 During this step, the genomic assembly of the data is converted from one genomebuild to another.
 At this moment, there are two LiftOver options: